Walton County, Florida: History

 When the Spanish regained control of Florida in 1783, roughly two-thirds of the British settlers in Pensacola left the colony to find permanent habitation elsewhere, including in the Bahamas and Bermuda, however none of the English or Scottish settlers in what has since become Walton County left with them.
 The Spanish came to regard the English and Scottish settlers in what has since become Walton County as "stubborn" and "ungovernable" as the Spanish were unable to make them obey Spanish law.
 They unanimously refused to convert to Catholicism, despite the fact that Spanish law said they were only allowed to remain in Florida if they did so and the Spanish were unable to compel them to pay taxes to the local Spanish government.
 As settlers from the newly created United States of America began migrating into north Florida the English and Scottish settlers in what has since become Walton County became gradually absorbed into this community, which would subsequently become the majority population in North Florida.

 In 1860, there were roughly 573 military aged men in Walton County.
 Of that population, 62, or 11%, went to serve in the Union unit, the 1st Florida Cavalry Regiment that was mustered in on October 29, 1863.
+The first Confederate monument in Florida, located at the Walton County Courthouse, records the names of 94 soldiers who died fighting for the Confederacy.

+In 1995, three planned communities designed by Andrés Duany and Elizabeth Plater-Zyberk of the Duany Plater-Zyberk & Company were founded.
+The communities, named Alys Beach, Seaside, and Rosemary Beach are examples of a style of urban planning known as New Urbanism.
+The final plan for Seaside was complete around 1985.

+Seaside was used as the main filming location of the 1998 film The Truman Show.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1240 sqmi, of which 1038 sqmi is land and 202 sqmi (16.3%) is water.

-The county is one of the largest in area in the state, stretching from the Alabama state line to the Emerald Coast.
+The county is 12th largest in area in the state, stretching from the Alabama state line to the Emerald Coast.